jagruti768/dockerized-webapp-aws-deploy/README.md

 - `app.py`: Flask application
 - `Dockerfile`: Docker setup for the app
+- `docs`: Folder containing a PDF file with output screenshots for the assignment
 - `deploy.sh`: Shell script to automate setup on EC2
 - `README.md`: Documentation (you are here)